International (PCT) Patent Applications - The Basics

 If there is at least one applicant who is a UK resident or national, the PCT application is usually filed at the UK Intellectual Property Office.
 In such cases, the patent specification and the associated formal papers are filed in English.

-It is generally necessary to provide the names, contact addresses and nationalities of the applicants, including the inventors.
-Again, if the PCT application is to cover the USA then the inventors are also applicants, and their details must be provided.
+It is generally necessary to provide the names, contact addresses and nationalities of the applicants, as well as the names and contact addresses of the inventors.

 Although in most cases it is no longer necessary to file additional documents (e.g. Appointment of Agent forms) signed by the applicants and inventors, this is still sometimes recommended.
 Also, it may be necessary to file good quality versions of any drawings.